 - Lenders view lower credit score borrower’s as higher risk

 Under 620 credit 2019 FHA manual underwriting mortgage guidelines state that the mortgage underwriter has discretion in assessing the risk of the borrower when deriving to a decision on whether to issue a mortgage loan approval or not.

 Requirements With 2019 FHA Manual Underwriting Mortgage Guidelines

-There are no specific requirements with 2019 FHA Manual Underwriting Mortgage Guidelines and a lot of deciding factors relies on mortgage underwriter discretion.
+There are no specific requirements with the 2020 FHA Manual Underwriting Mortgage Guidelines and a lot of deciding factors rely on mortgage underwriter discretion.

 - One of the most important factors most mortgage underwriters require is rental verification

 - Compensating Factors is when less than 5% payment shock or $100 increase from the rental expense to new housing payment, whichever is less